e-Karimi/setCoffee-app/README.md

 **Login** and **register** functionality has been implemented in two ways both **password** and **OTP** (one-time password)

-Some libraries has been used such as React-Reaflet, React-Select, React-Hook-Form, Recharts, React-hot-toast, Sweet Alert, AOS, Bcryptjs, JSON Web Token, Swiper and so on.
+Some libraries has been used such as React-Hook-Form, Recharts, React-hot-toast, Sweet Alert, AOS, Bcryptjs, JSON Web Token, Swiper, React-Reaflet, React-Select and so on.

 ### <i>Main Page </i>
 ![home](https://github.com/e-Karimi/setCoffee-app/assets/28589917/2758da8a-9f8a-4ca3-a4a9-253076cf642b)